hallvard/plantuml/releng/net.sourceforge.plantuml.composite/README.md

 ### Pre-release

+- update all pom.xml, MANIFEST.MF, feature.xml, etc. to new version, e.g. 1.1.31-SNAPSHOT or 1.1.31.qualifier,
+  also update dependencies and other version-dependant configurations, do this also for the `pom.xml` files in folders `bundles`, `features`, `releng`, and `tests`, do this also for the plantuml.lib version (see README.md in plantuml.lib bundle)
+- update `compositeArtifacts.xml` and `compositeContent.xml` files so they list the new version(s)
 - re-calculate / update all features' dependencies
 - build and test and build and test...
 - run `mvn clean install` on project `net.sourceforge.plantuml.composite` or just run the launch configuration *Build all with Maven*